-Infidelity and Adultery Therapy – Counselors and Therapists in Bristol, Tennessee
+Infidelity and Adultery Therapy – Counselors and Therapists in Bristol, VA

 Estimates show that between 30 and 60 percent of all married individuals in the U.S. engage in infidelity during their marriage, according to D.M.
 Buss and T.K.
 Shackelford in the Journal of Research in Personality (1997).
 An American General Social Survey in 2006 found that nearly two times as many married men as women admitted to having had sexual relations with an individual other than their spouse.

 It is overwhelming and often disastrous to a marriage when a partner commits infidelity.
 It is one of the most common problems that marriage and family therapists encounter.
 While the majority of couples disapprove of infidelity, there are studies that show 15 percent of women and 25 percent of men have experienced intercourse outside of their long-term relationship, according to the American Association for Marriage and Family Therapy.

 If your marriage is suffering because of infidelity, there is help.
 Therapists and counselors at Thriveworks are professionally licensed and credentialed and have worked with couples who have experienced infidelity in their relationships.
 A therapist will work with you to uncover other underlying problems in the marriage, help find resolution to the infidelity and work on strategies to help the marriage become strong again.

 It is devastating for the victim of infidelity to find out the person he trusted more than anyone else in the world broke an emotional bond.
 There are many emotions that roil around, including anger, grief and distrust.
 One of the first questions a person may ask is what caused the spouse to cheat.
 The following are some of the reasons that people have chosen to commit infidelity.